karmab/kcli-ztp/docs/index.rst

 We emulate baremetal by using 3 empty virtual machines used as master nodes.

-In order for the reader to understand details, we use a dedicated bash script for each part of the workflow.
+An additional vm is used to drive the installation, using a dedicated bash script for each part of the workflow.

 General Prerequisites
 ---------------------

-You will need the following items to be able to complete the lab from beginning to end:
+The following items are needed in order to be able to complete the lab from beginning to end:

--  A powerful enough libvirt hypervisor (you will need around 50G of RAM if you actually launch Openshift deployment step) with ssh access.
+-  A powerful enough libvirt hypervisor with ssh access.
--  Pull secret from try.openshift.com
+-  Valid Pull secret from try.openshift.com
 -  git tool (for cloning the repo only)

 Preparing the lab
 =================

-You can skip this section if lab has been prepared for you.
+**NOTE:** This section can be skipped if lab has been prepared for you.

 Prepare the hypervisor
 ----------------------